joemphilips/DotNetLightning/docs/c-lightning/overview.md

 The most important type is `PluginServerBase`.
 By overriding this type, you can easily create your own plugin.

+Please read the API document for how to use the type.

 see its API reference and an [example C# project](https://github.com/joemphilips/DotNetLightning/tree/master/examples/HelloWorldPlugin) for how to use.